 The accuracy of the RSF has two major implications.
 First, radiomic features provide correlations to tumor progression.
 Changes in liver texture visualized on a CT image can be quantified with features associated with progression.
-As the radiomic extraction method is a computational observation, it provides consistency as manual analysis is susceptible to subjective inter-observer error.
-The radiomic features can then be used to identify regions of interest in the liver with abnormal radiomic feature values.
+Although subjective labelling results in inter-observer error in segmentation of the volume of interest, the extraction radiomic features is quantitative and automated compared to manual analysis of the volume, reducing variability.
 The regions of interest can be analyzed in future studies, such as with histological analysis, to investigate what changes have occurred in the liver that are either protective or susceptible to recurrence.
-For instance, kurtosis measures the weight of the tails in a distribution and with kurtosis being a predictive feature, there may structural changes associated with survival when a liver has extreme hypointense and hypointense regions.
+For instance, kurtosis measures the weight of the tails in a distribution and with kurtosis being a predictive feature, there may be structural changes associated with survival when a liver has extreme hyperintense and hypointense regions.
 The second major implication is machine learning methods such as our RSF model can perform prediction tasks that have been historically difficult with linear and manual scoring methods.
 This supports the potential for machine learning to be used in the future to aid clinical decision making.

 Limitations